lab176344/TrafficScenarios-RFAPsClustering/README.md

 # TrafficScenarios-RFAPsClustering

-The official code for the paper:
+The official code for the paper: "Traffic Scenario Clustering by Iterative Optimisation of Self-Supervised Networks Using a Random Forest Activation Pattern Similarity" from Intelligent Vehichle Symposium 2021

 ## Dependencies
 - Python (>=3.6)